Trans-Java Toll Road: Gempol–Pasuruan Toll Road

 The length of the Gempol–Pasuruan Toll Road is about 34.15 km.
 It consists of three sections: Section I, Gempol–Rembang, is 13.9 km; Section II, Rembang–Pasuruan, is 6.6 km; and Section III, Pasuruan-Grati, is 13.65 km.
-Concession of the toll road is 45 years belong to PT Trans Marga Jatim Pasuruan, a join venture between PT Jasa Marga (Persero) Tbk and PT Jatim Prasarana Utama with composition shares 98,81 percent and 1,19 percent respectively.
+Concession of the toll road is 45 years belong to PT Trans Marga Jatim Pasuruan, a joint venture between PT Jasa Marga (Persero) Tbk and PT Jatim Prasarana Utama with composition shares 98,81 percent and 1,19 percent respectively.

 On March 31, 2017, Section IB from Bangil to Rembang has been opened.
 And on August 3, 2017, Section IIA from Gempol to Bangil has been opened.
 Section II from Rembang to Pasuruan has formally opened on June 22, 2018.
 Other toll roads that relieve congestion in this area are the Kejapanan-Gempol and Gempol-Pandaan Toll Roads which opened in May 2015.